-- 24. At all times relevant hereto, Plaintiff was the exclusive rights holder with respect to BitTorrent-based reproduction and distribution of the Video. - 25.
-The Video is the subject of an application for registration that is currently pending in the United States Copyright Office. - 26.
-The Video is legally available for purchase to bona fide purchasers, but was obtained by Defendants through illegal distribution means. - 27.
-The torrent file used to access the copyrighted material was named in a manner that would have provided an ordinary individual with notice that the Video was protected by the copyright laws. - 28.
-Plaintiff employs proprietary peer-to-peer network forensic software to perform exhaustive real time monitoring of the BitTorrent-based swarm involved in distributing the Video.
-This software is effective in capturing data about the activity of peers in a swarm and their infringing conduct. - 29.
-Defendants, without Plaintiff's authorization or license, intentionally downloaded a torrent File particular to the Video, purposefully loaded that torrent file into their BitTorrent clients, entered into the same exact BitTorrent swarm particular to the File containing the Video, and reproduced and distributed the Video to numerous third parties.
+24. Plaintiff owns the copyright to the Video.

+25. The Video is the subject of an application for registration that is currently pending in the United States Copyright Office.
+(Application Number 1-710300744.)

+26. The torrent file used to access the copyrighted material was named in a manner that would have provided an ordinary individual notice that the Video was protected by the copyright laws.

+27. Plaintiff employs proprietary peer-to-peer network forensic software to perform exhaustive real time monitoring of the BitTorrent-based swarm involved in distributing the Video.
+This software is effective in capturing data about the activity of peers in a swarm and their infringing conduct.

+28. Defendants, without Plaintiff's authorization or license, intentionally downloaded a torrent file particular to Plaintiff's Video, purposefully loaded that torrent file into their BitTorrent clients, entered a BitTorrent swarm particular to Plaintiff's Video, and reproduced and distributed the Video, including the Video's protected elements, to numerous third parties.

-30. Plaintiff observed the Defendants' activities in the same exact torrent swarm specific to the File containing Plaintiff's Video and created a log of IP addresses identifying each Defendant and the date and time of the Defendant's activity, attached hereto as Exhibit A.
+29. Plaintiff observed Defendants' activities in the torrent swarm specific to the Video and created a log of IP address identifying each Defendant and the date and time of Defendant's activity, attached hereto as Exhibit A.